bakame-php/http-structured-fields/README.md

 //  ]
 ```

-**While the provided default `Parser` class implements all these methods you are free to only implement
+> [!NOTE] While the provided default `Parser` class implements all these methods you are free to only implement
-the methods you need.**
+the methods you need.

 ### Accessing Structured Fields Values